 - Similar to dynamic serving, parallel URLs send different versions of your website to different devices, attaching different code to different URLs.
 It’s the older brother of dynamic serving and isn’t used much anymore, but it does still have its applications.
 Most websites these days opt for a fully responsive designed website, as it is the easiest and cheapest to set up.
 Websites with parallel URLs will usually be displayed like xugar.com.au and m.xugar.com.au.

 This chart from Moz does a great job at explaining the pros and cons of each type of mobile webpage serving:

 Local search, as mentioned earlier, is a big part of mobile optimisation.
 If someone’s looking for your business, and you want them to find you locally, you’re going to need to implement ways people can find you.
-The easiest things you can do in your backend is to optimise your meta titles and meta descriptions for mobile and local search by placing location names in them.
-The other thing you should be doing is making use of structured data, schema mark-up.
+The easiest thing you can do in your backend is to optimise your meta titles and meta descriptions for mobile and local searches by placing location names in them.
+The other thing you should be doing is making use of structured data, and schema mark-up.
 This data shows Google your name, location, pricing, review status and much more, and can be used to display certain relevant information in the SERP and appeal more to local and mobile users.